Shaoshuai-Li/Software-Development-for-Flower-Shop-Marketing-Records-Using-Python/readme.md

 All code cells contain **docstrings** and inline comments; every step is accompanied by a markdown interpretation as required.

+All code and analysis are my own work except minimal praw authentication boiler‑plate from the official docs (MIT‑licensed).

 ---

 ## 2.2 Quick Start